'Disabled pupils and those who have special educational needs make good progress because their needs are

 assess-plan-do-review cycle.
 Progress will be recorded on an Intervention Tracker.

-support services provided by the Local Authority (LA) and other external agencies such as the Health Authority.
+external support services provided by the Local Authority (LA) and other external agencies such as the Health Authority.
 We will seek advice on fresh targets and strategies, or more specialist

 assessments that can help us with our planning.
 We ensure that parental consent is sought before any outside agencies are involved.